 The evidence that the computer model is accurate comes from its ability to accurately predict past hurricanes, between 1980 and 2006, using the same set of historic parameters.
 The model takes into account both stronger storms stemming from warmer water and a decrease in frequency, based on increased wind shear.

 The study contradicts a recent high-profile study by hurricane expert Kerry Emanuel which found that hurricanes are unlikely to become more frequent as the world warms.

 2007 saw fewer hurricanes than expected, though there were several rapidly intensifying cyclones in the Atlantic basin.
 Three killer storms Dean, Felix and Noel were just retired by the World Meteorological Organization, and their names will not be used to describe tropical cyclones in the future.

 The early predictions for 2008 are for an above-average year filled with frequent storms and several intense hurricanes.
-The storm season officially begins June 1, and the second named storm of the season became the season's first major hurricane as well, Hurricane Bertha.
+The storm season officially begins June 1.

 Enter your city or zip code to get your local temperature and air quality and find local green food and recycling resources near you.